huggingface/blog/digital-green-llm-judge.md

 ---
 # HF Expert Support story: Bolstering a RAG app with LLM-as-a-Judge

+> [!NOTE] This is a guest blog post by the Digital Green team.

 There are an estimated 500 million smallholder farmers globally: they play a critical role in global food security.
 Timely access to accurate information is essential for these farmers to make informed decisions and improve their yields.

 An “agricultural extension service” offers technical advice on agriculture to farmers, and also supplies them with the necessary inputs and services to support their agricultural production.